 The Problems with Performance Reviews and How to Fix Them

-Ah, annual performance reviews – perhaps the most dreaded meeting of the year by both employee and boss.
+Ah, annual performance reviews – perhaps the most dreaded meeting by both employee and boss.

-And now researchers say they aren’t only dreaded and ineffective: they’re potentially harmful to the people and the company.
+Even worse: Researchers say they aren’t only dreaded and ineffective, they’re potentially harmful to the people and the company if the feedback isn’t meaningful.

 Performance Reviews Fail to Inspire

-Just 14% of employees agree their performance review inspires them to improve.
-The other 86%?
-Perhaps they’re just surviving it!
+Just a small percentage of employees feel that their performance review inspires them to improve.
+The rest of the people?
+They might just be surviving the dreaded meeting!

-Wrong.
-Here’s where researchers found performance reviews go wrong, plus better approaches to help employees thrive.
+Here’s where researchers and HR experts have found that performance reviews go wrong.
+We’ve included their strategies for ways to help employees thrive.

-So for as many as four to 12 months, managers do give employees feedback.
-And employees aren’t speaking about their needs and concerns.
+They’re still going for as many as three months without giving feedback.
+And employees don’t get to talk about their needs and concerns.

 No praise, correction, insight or foresight.